oakes/java-assignments/3.1-review/README.md

 ## Description

-Create a project based on [People](../projects/People).
+Fork the [People](../projects/People) project.
 Read the csv file into a `HashMap<String, ArrayList<Person>>` that maps country name to a list of people who are from that country.
 Then loop over the lists in your `HashMap` and sort them by last name.

 ## Requirements